 "Singing these songs have kept me hopeful in these times, says Bethany.
 "It is a balm to my soul as well as a kind of spiritual activism.
 We are a species in crisis.
 The task for all of us is to reconnect with our basic humanity and respect for the Earth that gives us life."

-Bethany is also a tireless advocate on the fronts lines of the climate crisis, land & water protection and building collaborative solutions to the existential threats of our time.
-"Music and activism have always gone hand in hand in my life -- like an ethical, moral, spiritual and sonic compass encoded into my DNA," says Bethany.
-In 2014, she co-organized the Black Hills Unity Concert which advocated for the protection of sacred sites and the return of the Black Hills to the Lakota, Nakota and Dakota Nations.
+In 2014, Bethany co-organized the Black Hills Unity Concert which advocated for the protection of sacred sites and the return of the Black Hills to the Lakota, Nakota and Dakota Nations.
 In 2015 she co-founded the Waterfall Unity Alliance, an alliance of New York activists and traditional Kanien’kehá:ka (Mohawk) leaders which successfully helped to stop the Constitution Pipeline and other fossil fuel infrastructure projects in New York State.
 The Waterfall Unity Alliance continues to work on community supported reparations and landback projects in the Schoharie Valley.
 Bethany also serves on the advisory board for the Center For Earth Ethics.

 In 1992, while still an undergraduate at Yale University, Yarrow made a documentary film in apartheid South Africa called "Mama Awethu."
 The film was an intimate window onto the lives of five black women in the townships and squatter camps surrounding Cape Town.
 It aired nationally on PBS and won numerous awards at film festivals around the world including the Sundance, Berlin, Human Rights Watch, and Bombay Film Festivals.

 Since then, Bethany has continued to make films and videos.
 She was involved with the filming of the feature documentary "The Grandmothers Speak: For the Next 7 Generations" a film about the Council of the 13 Indigenous Grandmothers (for which she also contributed to the film score).
-"That was such an important film for me to help make", says Bethany.
+"That was such a historic and powerful gathering of elders, " says Bethany.
 "All the prophecies say that it is time for the women to lead and for ancient wisdom to show us the way forward.
 In the same way, I am listening to the wisdom inside of our own folkloric and musical legacy.
 These are the songs that have shaped our collective memory, and they will always be there for us when we need them again.
 I am just keeping the flame lit -- and my lamp trimmed and burning -- as the Reverend Gary Davis would say."